-High Hopes Children’s Therapy is a mother-daughter owned business that offers Occupational Therapy, Speech Therapy, ABA Therapy, and Social Skills Groups.
+High Hopes Children’s Therapy is a mother-daughter owned business that offers Occupational Therapy, Speech Therapy, Physical Therapy, Feeding Therapy, and Social Skills Groups for children of all ages.
 We have highly trained therapists who treat in a fun and loving manner.
-Children easily learn to trust our guidance in a fun and inviting environment.
-From the moment our clients and their families enter our office they feel at home and a part of the team.
-We have their child's best interest at heart and strive to create brighter futures.
+Children easily learn to trust our guidance in an engaging and inviting environment.
+From the moment our clients and their families enter our office, they feel at home and a part of our team.
+We have every child's best interest at heart and strive to create brighter futures.

 Meet the Team

 Sara Weirich, MS, OTR/L